milomedia/tilix/_includes/headline.md

-# Smart & Digital Energy
+# Smart Energy

-## Tilix is a boutique consultancy delivering energy innovation to start-up, SME and corporate clients.
+## Tilix specialises in management consulting, open innovation and impact investing.
+We serve an number of start-up, SME and corporate clients.